-E. Activating the catalyst
+G. Activating the catalyst

 The ceramic catalyst will appear tan or brown until it is activated.
-"Activation" simply involves heating the catalyst tube in a cool flame until it turns dark, sometimes even black.
+Activation simply involves heating the catalyst tube in a cool flame until it turns dark, sometimes even black.
 This takes less than a minute and can be done as part of the first experiment.
 Heat the catalyst tube evenly by rotating the syringes periodically in the flame.
+If compressed gas cylinders are available, pass a gentle stream of nitrogen or argon through the syringe during activation and cooling.

-F. Sources of Gases.
+H. Sources of gases

 The gas catalysis experiments described here require samples of various gases.
 Compressed cylinders of gases are convenient and the purity is assumed to be quite good.
 Natural gas can be used as a source of methane.
-All of the reagent gases in this article can be prepared by simple methods we have described in our series in Chem13 News over the past several years.
-These gas preparations are also available in our book, Microscale Gas Chemistry, available from Educational Innovations and at our website (See Part Four).
+All of the reagent gases in this article can be prepared by simple methods we have described in this book.
 Gases prepared in this method contain small amounts of air.

-G. Toxicity.
+I. Toxicity

 Manipulating gases in syringes is generally safe and unintentional discharges are not common.
 Nevertheless, such discharges are possible and it is important to read and understand the following information.
 Nitrogen dioxide has an irritating odor and is a poisonous gas.
 Concentrations of 100 ppm are dangerous.
-To put this in perspective, if the contents of one entire syringe of NO2 (60 mL) were discharged into a volume of 1 m, the concentration of NO2 would be 60 ppm.
+To put this in perspective, if the contents of one entire syringe of NO2 (60 mL) were discharged into a volume of 1 m^3 , the concentration of NO2 would be 60 ppm.
 Ammonia has a pungent irritating odor and is highly poisonous.
 Although less toxic than ammonia and nitrogen dioxide, carbon monoxide is toxic but has no odor.
 Symptoms of carbon monoxide poisoning include headache, mental dullness, weakness, nausea and vomiting.
 Exercise caution when working with poisonous gases and vacate areas that are contaminated with unintentional discharges of gas.

-H. Clean-up and Storage
+J. Clean-up and storage